Fitness Friday PE Lesson Helps Students Grow HIIT Exercise Skills

 “This just seems like something that allows everyone to achieve greatness,” she said.
 “Even if they’re only holding the plank for 10 seconds, maybe at the beginning of the year they were only holding it for 5.
 That’s a gain.
 All we ask them to do is to do their best.”

 Students work all year on determining what their “best” is and how they can improve it, Muskrat said.
-This year she’s incorporated adidas Zone for IHT Spirit wrist heart rate monitors into the Fitness Friday sessions.
+This year she’s incorporated IHT Zone wrist heart rate monitors into the Fitness Friday sessions.
 Students wear the Zones during the HIIT circuit and can see if the effort they are giving is enough to reach their target heart rate zones.

 “We definitely see a difference because they can see where they’re at and they realize whether they can give more or not,” Muskrat said.